brianwmorgan/restaurant-reservation-app/README.md

 # Periodic Tables | Restaurant Reservation System

-Periodic Tables is a dynamic reservation and seating system for restaurant managers and employees.
+Periodic Tables is a reservation and seating system for restaurant managers and employees.
 A user can view reservations by date, add new reservations, edit/cancel/search for existing reservations, add new tables, and seat/unseat reservations at tables.

 ## Links
 [Live Heroku Client App](https://res-app-client-morgan.herokuapp.com/)